vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/payments-integration-payment-app.md

 ### Step 3: Testing a Payment App flow

 A Payment App will appear on the checkout screen by following the steps below, allowing you to test the Payment App general flow.

-[block:callout]
-{
-  "type": "info",
-  "body": "Proceed with the following steps only when you want to test a Payment App flow; otherwise, skip to [Step 4: Deploying the Payment app](#step-4-deploying-your-payment-app)."
+> ℹ️ Proceed with the following steps only when you want to test a Payment App flow; otherwise, skip to [Step 4: Deploying the Payment app](#step-4-deploying-your-payment-app).
-}
-[/block]

 1. Make sure you have your connector installed in your account configured with the Payment App and the payment method you want to test in your Payment App.
 The connector must contain the field `paymentAppData` in the response body of the [Create Payment endpoint](https://developers.vtex.com/vtex-developer-docs/reference/createpayment) with the right properties (`appName` and `payload`).
 If you do not have the connector installed yet, contact the [VTEX Support Team](https://help.vtex.com/en/tutorial/opening-tickets-to-vtex-support) to help you with the installation process.
 More information about how the endpoints should be implemented can be found in the article [Implementing a Payment Provider](https://developers.vtex.com/vtex-rest-api/docs/payments-integration-implementing-a-payment-provider).
 2. Select the payment condition associated with your connector in the checkout and finish the purchase to test the flow.